hfboyce/tableau_course/lessons/lesson2.md

 We call this type of behaviour in plots "over-saturated".

-So what can we use instead?
+So, what can we use instead?

 #### Histograms